 The disruption of the global supply chains, conflict between the Russian Federation and Ukraine as well as rising consumer demand for goods led to significant inflationary pressures to the global economy in 2022, including soaring commodity prices.
-During 2022, oil and gas prices reached multi-year highs, contributing to significant trade surplus, and increased foreign currency inflows into the Azerbaijani economy.
-The prices declined towards the end of the year, but still remained high compared to previous few years.
-These global trends contributed to inflationary pressures in the country.
+During 2024, the effect of the above-mentioned factors on the global economy has slightly reduced.
+During 2024, market price for crude oil and gas was volatile.